-A common problem when washing laundry is when clothes come out badly creased.
-There are several possible causes to investigate.
+A common problem when washing laundry is when the clothes come out of the wash very badly creased.
+There are several possible causes of this creasing to investigate.

 First, make sure the drum isn’t overloaded.
 It’s easy to overload certain types of laundry because although you may have a large drum capacity the manufacturers only advise using this full capacity with cottons.
 Everything else has a much lower wash load capacity (check your instruction book).
 For example my washing machine has a 6kg drum, but the instruction book shows the following maximum loads –